Hospital where activists say ICE detainees were subjected to hysterectomies says just two were performed there

-According to a complaint filed last week by immigrant advocates and attorneys, a former nurse who worked at the Irwin County Detention Center, Dawn Wooten, claimed a doctor known as “the uterus collector” was subjecting female ICE detainees to unwanted hysterectomies.
+According to a complaint filed last week by immigrant advocates and attorneys, a former nurse who worked at the Irwin County Detention Center, Dawn Wooten, claimed that a doctor known as “the uterus collector” was subjecting female ICE detainees to unwanted hysterectomies.
 The doctor was later identified in news reports as Amin.
 Through attorneys, he has denied the accusations, and calls to his office were not answered Tuesday.

-Clark said hospital records show Wooten’s claims are “demonstrably false.”
+Clark said hospital records show that Wooten’s claims are “demonstrably false.”

 “These allegations are disturbing and sensational, but they are not supported by reality,” said Clark, speaking by phone from Nashville.
-“Dr. Amin is a long-time member of the Irwin County Hospital medical staff and has been in good standing for the entirety of his service to the Irwin County community.”
+“Dr. Amin is a longtime member of the Irwin County Hospital medical staff and has been in good standing for the entirety of his service to the Irwin County community.”

 Immigrant detainees get poor medical care, face retaliation for speaking out, according to Democrat-led report

-The explosive allegations of forced sterilizations received significant attention from lawmakers, news organizations and rights groups last week.
-Attorneys who represent several women have come forward to say their clients received gynecological treatments from Amin that they did not agree to or fully understand, including one former Irwin detainee, Pauline Binam, who said one of her fallopian tubes was removed without consent.
+The explosive allegations of forced sterilizations received significant attention from lawmakers, news organizations and human rights groups last week.
+Attorneys who represent several women have come forward to say that their clients received gynecological treatments from Amin that they did not agree to or fully understand, including one former Irwin detainee, Pauline Binam.
+Binam said that one of her fallopian tubes was removed without consent.

-Binam’s deportation to Cameroon was halted last week at the behest of Rep. Sheila Jackson Lee (D-Texas).
+Binam’s deportation to Cameroon was halted last week at the behest of Rep. Sheila Jackson Lee (D-Tex.).

-Amin has a private clinic near the detention facility, but the hospital is the only place where such a procedure would be performed in tiny Irwin County, which has a population of 10,000, Clark said.
+Amin has a private clinic near the detention facility, but the hospital is the only place where such a procedure would be performed in small Irwin County, which has a population of 10,000, Clark said.
 Amin does not have an ownership stake in the hospital, contrary to some news reports, Clark said.

 The Department of Homeland Security has initiated its own investigation into the accusations from Irwin.
 On Monday, Democratic lawmakers from the House Homeland Security committee released a report alleging inadequate medical care at numerous facilities, but the Irwin detention center was not one of the sites the committee inspected.